 Where is the Houston Arboretum & Nature Center located and how do I get there?

-The Houston Arboretum & Nature Center is located on the southwest corner of Memorial Park, at 4501 Woodway Drive.
+Houston Arboretum & Nature Center is located on the southwest corner of Memorial Park, with an entrance at 4501 Woodway Drive.
 Our 610 Entrance is located at 120 West Loop North on the 610 West northbound feeder road just south of Woodway Drive.
 Both entrances are open to the public, however deliveries and service technicians are encouraged to use the 610 Entrance.

 What are your hours and admission fees?

-Admission to the Nature Center is free.
-The Houston Arboretum & Nature Center is a non-profit organization and donations to help maintain trails and wildlife habitat are appreciated.
-Programs are available for school, scouts and other groups.
+Admission to the Nature Center and trails is free.
+Houston Arboretum & Nature Center is a non-profit organization and donations to help maintain trails and wildlife habitat are appreciated.
+Programs are available for schools, scouts and other groups.
 (Reservations are required for group programs.)

 What is the purpose of the Houston Arboretum & Nature Center?

 As one of the oldest nature education facilities in Texas (founded 1967), the Arboretum is dedicated to our mission to provide education about the natural environment to people of all ages and to protect and enhance the Arboretum as a haven and as a sanctuary for native plants and animals.